 50. Speedball calligraphy set

-I wish someone gave me this kit when I was just getting started.
+I wish someone had given me this kit when I started.

 This kit from Speedball really takes the cake.